-There are a number of things you should consider when making these choices.
-It might be that you have a good idea of what you want to study further, or what kind of job you want to do.
+There are a number of things students should consider when making these choices.
+It might be that they have a good idea of what they want to study further, or what kind of job they want to do.
 If so, this should be mentioned when discussing plans with our staff, so that we can tailor our advice accordingly.
-Above all, the decisions should be made in your best interest, balancing those subjects that are going to provide a wide range of opportunities further down the line of education and employment, with those that you most enjoy and have a particular ability in.
-Decisions should certainly not be made because of what friends are doing or as a result of guessing who might be teaching the course for the next two years.
+Above all, the decisions should be made in each student's best interest, balancing those subjects that are going to provide a wide range of opportunities further down the line of education and employment, with those that your child most enjoys and has a particular ability in.
+Decisions should certainly not be made because of what friends are doing or as a result of guessing who might be teaching the course for the next three years.